spree-contrib/spree_drop_ship/README.md

 Todo
 ----

-- suppliers should be able to manage option types and values (unsure about whether to scope to supplier or not, but thats probably best solution for everyone)
 - Stock Items should automatically be set to backorderable false if the variant doesnt belong to the stock locations supplier.
 - Must allow suppliers to edit their stock location addresses & require it.
 - Return Authorization UI